Gipetto/site/_posts/2005-01-26-holy_fried_brain_batman.md

 Now, onto my actual job.
 I've got almost all the content I need to launch.
 Unfortunately it is not enough to be really good – we have a lot of sections that are still in need of rewrite and others that have rewritten content but are still vague.
 We have a website but it doesn't tell you anything but what product vendors we stock.
 We can't even give a comprehensive list of actual products we sell due to the inability of some systems to talk to each other or even export the data needed to CSV.
 Yep, I can't even get CSV files from Crystal Reports.
 The world MUST be coming to an end.
 Enterprise level software can't deliver the basics…

 Bah – I guess I needed to get that out.
-So, who ever gets this far in reading – thanks – and keep your eyes on [Puddlemonkey](http://www.puddlemonkey.com).
+So, who ever gets this far in reading – thanks – and keep your eyes on ~~Puddlemonkey~~.
 I'm getting Andy a blog going so she can get to doing more creative writing and poetry – there's something about having an audience that makes writing easier.
 The design won't be anything unique or extraordinary to begin wth, but she'll at least have a place to publish.
-You can also find a bit of her handiwork [here](http://www.mikeindustries.com/blog/archive/2005/01/one-million-served#2286) at a Haiku writing contest.
+You can also find a bit of her handiwork [here for a Haiku writing contest](http://www.mikeindustries.com/blog/archive/2005/01/one-million-served#comment-2739).
 I really think hers is the best.
 It still makes me laugh just thinking about it.

 Hm, what else?